-Impulse response analysis traces out the responsiveness of the dependent variables in a VAR model to shocks from each of the variables (Brooks 2008).
+The results of the impulse response analysis of the vector auto regression model, are displayed in figures1, 2, 3 and four, while the variance decomposition analyses are presented in Tables ??, 3 ??008).
 It also shows the effects of disturbances on the adjustment path of the variables.
 It shows the size of the impact of the shock, plus the rate at which it dissolves.
 It also shows how each variable reacts dynamically to shocks from other variables.
 Furthermore, the impulse response function shows the dynamic response of one variable to a one-period standard deviation innovation shock to the other variables.

-From figure 1, RGDP has a positive response to innovations from business cycle (BCY), government expenditure (GEXP) and money supply (M2) in the first period.
-It responded negatively in the second phase but became positive by the third period.
+From figure ??, RGDP has a positive response to innovations from business cycle (BCY), government 185 expenditure (GEXP) and money supply (M2) in the first period.
+It responded negatively in the second phase but 186 became positive by the third period.
 BCY remained positive between the third period and the seventh period.
-Its response became negative in the eighth period and had no response in the ninth and tenth periods.
-This implies that the effect of shocks to the other variables on RGDP lacked persistence in Nigeria as it faded away in the last two periods.
-This is contrary to the findings of Chris and Anyingang (2012) who argued that shocks affect output only in the short run.
-These findings show that BCY affects RGDP in most of the periods and does not support the view of traditional macroeconomics that there is no relationship between business cycle and growth.
+187 Its response became negative in the eighth period and had no response in the ninth and tenth periods.
+This 188 implies that the effect of shocks to the other variables on RGDP lacked persistence in Nigeria as it faded away 189 in the last two periods.
+This is contrary to the findings of Chris and Anyingang (2012) who argued that shocks 190 affect output only in the short run.
+These findings show that BCY affects RGDP in most of the periods and 191 does not support the view of traditional macroeconomics that there is no relationship between business cycle and 192 193 growth.

-Figure 2, BCY responded positively to a one standard deviation shock in RGDP, GEXP, and M2 in the first period.
-However, it responded negatively to shocks in RGDP, GEXP and M2 between the second and sixth period but became positive in the sixth and seventh period.
-BCY did not respond to shocks to these variables in the subsequent periods.
-The implication of this is that the effect of the shocks to RGDP, M2 and GEXP on BCY lacks persistence in all the periods as it faded away in the last three periods.
-This also means that BCY's response to shocks in RGDP.
-M2 and GEXP is observed majorly in the short run and quite negligible in the long run in Nigeria.
-This supports the findings of Chris and Anyingang (2012) but is contrary to the findings of Bouzid (2012) and the general traditional macroeconomic argument that posits that business cycle and growth are unrelated areas of macroeconomics.
+Figure ??, BCY responded positively to a one standard deviation shock in RGDP, GEXP, and M2 in the 194 first period.
+However, it responded negatively to shocks in RGDP, GEXP and M2 between the second and sixth 195 period but became positive in the sixth and seventh period.
+BCY did not respond to shocks to these variables 196 in the subsequent periods.
+The implication of this is that the effect of the shocks to RGDP, M2 and GEXP on 197 BCY lacks persistence in all the periods as it faded away in the last three periods.
+This also means that BCY's 198 response to shocks in RGDP, M2 and GEXP is observed majorly in the short run and quite negligible in the 199 long run in Nigeria.
+This supports the findings of Chris and Anyingang (2012) but is contrary to the findings of 200 Bouzid (2012) and the general traditional macroeconomic argument that posits that business cycle and growth 201 are unrelated areas of macroeconomics.
+202

-In Figure 3, GEXP responded positively to a standard deviation shock to RGDP, BCY and M2 in the first period.
+In Figure ??, GEXP responded positively to a standard deviation shock to RGDP, BCY and M2 in the first period.
 It became negative in the second period but responded positively to the shock in RGDP, BCY, and M2 in the third period.
 GEXP further responded positively to shocks to these variables between the third and fifth period.
 However, its response was negative in the sixth period but showed no response in the subsequent periods.
-This means that fluctuations in

-GEXP in Nigeria may be attributed to shocks affecting RGDP, BCY, and M2 in the short run.
+This means that fluctuations in GEXP in Nigeria may be attributed to shocks affecting RGDP, BCY, and M2 in the short run.
 This is because the effect of the shock is not persistent in all the periods as it faded away in the long run (ninth and tenth periods).
-This finding supports the findings of Bergoeing and Soto (2000).
+This finding supports the findings of ??ergoeing and Soto (2000).